yaelmhoffman/yaronwittenstein/content/post/svm/index.md

 ## Summary

 In this article, we reviewed the work being done so far for **SVM - Spacemesh Virtual Machine**, and the motivation behind it.
-Then, we talked about the next steps for SVM and mentioned SMESH, the future high-level programming-language that will compile to SVM WebAssembly code.
+Then, we talked about the next steps for SVM and mentioned SMESH, the future high-level programming language that will compile to SVM WebAssembly code.

 In order to fulfill these ambitious goals, we've made room for more people to join.

-So if you are a Rust developer interested in compilation and programming-languages please don't be shy and reach out using any of the various communication methods available, including but not limited to:
+So if you are a Rust developer interested in compilation and programming languages, please don't be shy!
+Reach out using any of the various communication methods available, including but not limited to:

 [Spacemesh contact page][spacemesh contact page]

-or you can send me directly an email: _yaron.wittenstein@gmail.com_
+or you can send me an email directly: _yaron.wittenstein@gmail.com_

 If you're interested in contributing to SVM, please take a look at the [SVM issues][svm issues] page.
 Please contact us before starting any work, so that we can get on the same page.